Chillon Castle is amongst the Top Monuments and Sights in Switzerland

-In the post Napoleonic period, Lord Byron visited Chillon while touring the Lake Geneva area.
-He was inspired by the story of Bonivard and imagined all kinds of things including the pillar he thought Bonivard was chained too.
-Byron scratched his name on this particular pillar – his defacing of an historical monument is now regarded as a top sight here too.
+In the post-Napoleonic period, Lord Byron visited Chillon while touring the Lake Geneva area.
+He was inspired by the story of Bonivard and imagined all kinds of things including the pillar he thought Bonivard was chained to.
+Byron scratched his name on this particular pillar – his defacing of a historical monument is now regarded as a top sight here too.

 - Byron subsequently penned the poem The Prisoner of Chillon as an epic tale of the heroic suffering of Bonivard.

 During the Napoleonic era, the locals managed to loosen the control of the Bernese and Chillon came into the possession of the newly created Swiss canton Vaud.